Xhavide/Xhavide/README.md

 # Hi there 👋, I'm Xhavide Zymberi Ebibi

-Aspiring Data Analyst with a background in marketing and strong interest in data analytics, data visualization, and business insights.
+Data Analyst Enthusiast with a background in marketing and strong interest in data analytics, data visualization, and business insights.

 I enjoy working with data to uncover patterns, build dashboards, and support data-driven decision-making.